-In France, the most significant glass eel fishery, comprising 80% of the European market, the authorities set a quota for catch and sale for each restocking and consumption each year.
-There is a legal requirement to observe those quotas (and, for example, it is unlawful to sell fish for consumption that were due for restocking) and auditors have an important role to play, through analysis or records, that quotas are being properly used.
+consumption each year.
+There is a legal requirement to observe those quotas (and, for example, it is unlawful to sell fish for consumption that were due for restocking) and auditors have an important role to play, through analysis or records, that quotas

-Unit of fishery
+Notes Unit of fishery

 Fisheries can be assessed at a range of size of 'units', from individual fishermen, through groups, co-operatives, to a whole estuary to the Eel Management Unit (or District) on which Eel Management Plans are based.
 The default unit will be the Eel Management Unit unless there are good data or information available at a smaller catchment level.

 Smaller units, e.g. a single fisher, brings individual responsibility but greater cost (of assessment) per fisher.
 Larger units bring economies of scale, and the whole group of fishers must trust each other to operate according to the required standards and regulations.
 Contract agreements / conditions of use are provided so that individuals and collectives understand their responsibilities.